-As I sit here thinking....NO...more like panicking....over the fact that tomorrow is THE day (our Listen to Your Mother show), I can't help but think about the man next to me.
+As I sit here thinking about the fact that tomorrow is THE day of the Listen to Your Mother show, I can't help but think about the man next to me.
 The one who has always been my biggest supporter, my biggest fan, my awesome partner in these last 26 years, and the one that calls himself "my best friend."

 None other than my husband, David.

 How did I ever find this man that has loved me for so many years?

 David is so many things, wrapped into one 6'3" tall man!
 (We look ridiculous standing next to one another!)